 Research has shown plants grown in rich organic soil offer higher nutritional content than conventionally-farmed plants, and it’s expected hemp raised in organic environments yields stronger cannabinoid properties, which make us feel better.

 The reverse is also true.
-If grown in poor soil containing pesticides, herbicides, or high concentrations of heavy metals, the resulting plant, and thus the CBD extracted from the hemp, may contain these same chemicals.
+If grown in poor soil containing chemical pesticides, herbicides, or fertilizers, or high concentrations of heavy metals, the resulting plant may contain these same chemicals.
+Thus the CBD extracted from the hemp may also contain these harmful compounds.

-Just because a company claims it’s organic doesn’t mean it is.
+Just because a company claims their CBD product is from organic hemp doesn’t mean it is.
 Always ask to see the company’s USDA certification before buying.
+You can find ours here.

 In this unregulated industry, a company that can prove they’ve earned approval from the USDA is a strong indicator they’re legitimate and have your best interests in mind.

 Takeaway: You can view Laura’s USDA organic certificate here.
-All of our full spectrum CBD is extracted from USDA-certified organic hemp grown at Laura’s Mt.
+All of our full spectrum CBD is extracted from USDA Certified Organic hemp grown by us here at Laura’s Mt.
 Folly Farm.
 The farm goes through a rigorous annual review with the USDA to ensure our fields and farming practices meet all qualifications to be organic.

-By raising the hemp ourselves, effectively sourcing it from a single location, we’re able to confidently say our hemp is free of all chemical pesticides, herbicides, and fertilizers.
+By raising the hemp ourselves, effectively sourcing it from a single farm, we’re able to confidently say our hemp is free of all chemical pesticides, herbicides, and fertilizers.

 2) Learn How the CBD is Extracted